-"The Masque of the Red Death" is one of Edgar Allan Poe's most famous short stories, first published in Graham's Magazine in May 1842.
+"The Masque of the Red Death" is one of Edgar Allan Poe's most famous short stories, first appearing in Graham's Magazine in May 1842 as "The Mask of the Red Death".
+Poe rewrote and revised the tale before publication in Broadway Journal in July 1845 with its now-familiar title.

 Prince Prospero's home country isn't doing too well.
 A horrible plague called The Red Death is ravaging the countryside.
-The symptoms most notably include massive bleeding from the pores, especially the face, and death within a half-hour.
+The symptoms most notably include massive bleeding from the pores, especially the face, followed by death within an hour.

-Not wanting to be troubled by the dying peasants, Prospero takes himself and a few hundred of his closest friends and sequesters everyone inside one of his secluded abbeys.
-Well stocked and with lots of entertainment, they hope to ride out the plague.
+Not wanting to be troubled by the dying peasants, Prospero takes himself and several hundred of his closest friends and sequesters everyone inside one of his secluded abbeys.
+Well stocked and with lots of entertainment, they plan to ride out the plague.

 On the surface it appears to be a relatively simple, straightforward story compared to the heavy likes of The Fall of the House of Usher and "The Pit and the Pendulum".
 However, close reading of the text reveals a story chock-full of symbolism and thoughts on the nature of death and life.